 5.2.1.6 QoS flow Based Charging

 QoS flow Based Charging allows the SMF to collect charging information related to data volumes per PDU session, categorized per QoS Flow.
+QBC doesn't support quota management.

 The user can be identified by SUPI.

 For a given PDU session, QBC shall be performed by the SMF within the same charging session used for Flow Based Charging.
 For the case where QBC is performed from SMF in VPLMN, Flow Based Charging is not applicable and there is no possibility to have quota management for the PDU Session.
+For the case where QBC is performed from SMF in HPLMN, FBC can be performed or not performed at the same time according to operator's policy.

 The SMF categorizes the volume within PDU session by QoS Flow identified by QoS Flow Identifier (QFI).